pouchdb-community/worker-pouch/README.md

 Normally PouchDB and CouchDB replicate using the [CouchDB replication protocol](http://www.replication.io/), which runs over HTTP/HTTPS.
 This protocol can be quite slow, because it's [very chatty](https://issues.apache.org/jira/browse/COUCHDB-2310).

-To speed up replication, Socket Pouch implements this protocol over [WebSockets](https://issues.apache.org/jira/browse/COUCHDB-2310), falling back to normal HTTP long-polling for browsers that don't support WebSockets.
+To speed up replication, SocketPouch implements this protocol over [WebSockets](https://issues.apache.org/jira/browse/COUCHDB-2310), falling back to normal HTTP long-polling for browsers that don't support WebSockets.
 This is accomplished using [Engine.io](https://github.com/Automattic/engine.io), the famous core of [Socket.io](http://socket.io/).

-Socket Pouch has two parts:
+SocketPouch has two parts:

 * **A Node.js server**, which can create local PouchDBs or proxy to a remote CouchDB
 * **A JavaScript client**, which can run in Node.js or the browser